 Simplifying Large-Scale Data Processing

-Making Programs More Flexible
+Making Programs More Flexible to Changing Input

-Examples of Loops in Different Programming Languages
+Loops Across Programming Languages

-For Loop Example in JavaScript
+For Loop in JavaScript

 for (let i = 0; i < 5; i++) {